ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 𝝓<sub>i</sub>: Contribution of feature i

 ## SHAP Implementation
-Here is the implementation about an application of SHAP value.
+Here is the implementation about an application of SHAP values.

 [Dataset Info.]
 Source: Kaggle-Datasets